Mike Baldwin (Coronation Street): Rivalry with Ken Barlow

-One major storyline involving Mike came in 1983 when he had an affair with local resident Deirdre Barlow (Anne Kirkbride) during her marriage to central protagonist Ken Barlow (William Roache).
-At first Deirdre had dated Mike, but then decided Ken suited her better for marriage.
-Ken and Deirdre soon married, but she turned to Mike when her marriage with Ken began to face problems.
+Ken's feud with Mike—spanning over 20 years—began in 1983, when Ken (William Roache) discovered that his wife, Deirdre (Anne Kirkbride), was having an affair with Mike.
+Initially, Deirdre dated Mike, but then decided Ken suited her better for marriage.
+Ken and Deirdre soon married, but she turned to Mike when her marriage satisfaction with Ken began to deteriorate.
 After she had confessed everything to Ken about the affair, Mike turned up on the doorstep in the hope of taking her away; but in the end she decided to stay with Ken after choosing him over Mike.
 This event began the long-running feud between Mike and Ken, with the two men becoming sworn arch-enemies in the process.